Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: for Roelcke precompact

-The {meet groupoid} $\+ W(G)$ is a variant of the coarse group $\+ M(G)$.
-In~\cite[Rem.\ 2.16]{coarse} this notion was introduced, and it was noted that $\+ M(G)$ and $\+ W(G)$ are interdefinable via a fixed set of formulas.
-The first author and Melnikov~\cite{Melnikov.Nies:22} elaborated on it, albeit in the setting of totally disconnected, locally compact groups (where its domain consists of the \emph{compact} open cosets).
-It will be convenient to use $ \+ W(G)$, rather than $\+ M(G)$ in what follows. \begin{definition} Given a Roelcke precompact group $G$, the domain of the \emph{meet groupoid} $\+ W(G)$ consists of the open cosets, together with $\emptyset$.
-The groupoid product $A \cdot B$ of open cosets $A \cdot B$ is the usual product $AB$ in the group; it is defined only if $A$ is a left coset of a subgroup that $B$ is a right coset of, so that the result is again a coset.
+\cite[Section 3.3]{coarse} develops a duality between oligomorphic groups $G$ and countable structures $\+ M(G)$ called ``coarse groups" defined on the cosets of open subgroups of~$G$.
+The {meet groupoid} $\+ W(G)$ is a variant of $\+ M(G)$ briefly introduced in~\cite[Remark\ 2.16]{coarse}, where it is noted that $\+ M(G)$ and $\+ W(G)$ are interdefinable via a fixed set of first-order formulas.
+The first author and Melnikov~\cite{Melnikov.Nies:22} elaborated on $\+ W(G)$, albeit in the setting of totally disconnected, locally compact groups $G$ (where its domain consists of the \emph{compact} open cosets).
+It will be convenient to use $ \+ W(G)$ rather than $\+ M(G)$ in what follows. \begin{definition} Given a Roelcke precompact group $G$, the domain of the \emph{meet groupoid} $\+ W(G)$ consists of the open cosets, together with $\emptyset$.
+The groupoid product $A \cdot B$ of open cosets is the usual product $AB$ in the group; it is defined only if $A$ is a left coset of a subgroup that $B$ is a right coset of, so that the result is again a coset.
 The meet is the usual intersection as a binary operation. \end{definition} Note that a coset $A$ in $G$ is a right coset of the subgroup $U= A \cdot A^{-1}$ and a left coset of $V= A^{-1} \cdot A$.
 Given that groupoids can be seen as categories, we say that $U$ is the \emph{domain} of $A$ and that $V$ is the \emph{codomain} of $A$.
 Thus, $A\cdot B$ is defined iff the codomain of $A$ coincides with the domain of $B$.
-By a \emph{two-sided coset} of a subgroup $U$ we mean a left coset that is also a right coset; such a coset is also a double coset of $U$.
-The number of two-sided cosets of $U$ equals $|N_G(U)/U|$, the index of $U$ in its normaliser in $G$.
+By a \emph{two-sided coset} of a subgroup $U$ we mean a left coset of $U$ that is also a right coset of $U$.
+The two-sided cosets of $U$ are in a canonical bijection with $ N_G(U)/U$, whence their number equals $ [N_G(U) : U]$, the index of $U$ in its normaliser in $G$.

-\begin{fact} For conjugate subgroups $U,V \in \+ W(G)$, the number of elements of $\+ W(G)$ with domain $U$ and codomain $V$ equals the number of two-sided cosets of $U$. \end{fact} \begin{proof} Let $A$ have domain $U$ and codomain $V$.
-Mapping a two-sided coset $C $ of $U$ to $C\cdot A$ induces a bijection between the two-sided cosets of $U$ and the cosets with domain $U$ and codomain $V$. \end{proof}
+\begin{fact} For conjugate subgroups $U,V \in \+ W(G)$, there is a bijection from the set of two-sided cosets of $U$ to the set of elements of $\+ W(G)$ with domain $U$ and codomain $V$. \end{fact}